taejoonn/eat_what/README.md

 Eat What

-A basic web app which chooses a random restaurant to eat, near the user.
+A web app which chooses a random local restaurant to eat and displays their information and menu.

 --------------------------------